<Home/Articles/Mouthwatering Peruvian cuisine

 |

-Famous for its mind boggling variety of potatoes – more than 3,500 at the last count – Peru is a nation with a distinctive and delicious cuisine which surprises and delights in equal measure.
+Famous for its mind-boggling variety of potatoes – more than 3,500 at the last count – Peru is a nation with a distinctive and delicious cuisine which surprises and delights in equal measure.
 The last decade has seen a major boom in the national gastronomic sector, and innovative chefs are adding new and exciting twists to the dishes of old, making Peru a real foodie hotspot which is embracing the modern emphasis on healthy dishes made from ingredients which have been sourced responsibly.
-As well as exploring Peru’s amazing variety of landscapes – from mountains to the coast and the jungle, why not immerse yourself in the ever expanding variety of dishes, too – from simple and classic to contemporary and fusion.
+As well as exploring Peru’s amazing variety of landscapes – from mountains to the coast and the jungle, why not immerse yourself in the ever expanding variety of Peruvian cuisine, too – from simple and classic to contemporary and fusion.

 A market stall full of fresh fruits and vegetables in Lima, Peru

 Here are some of the most authentic and delicious dishes you should try while you are visiting Peru, a country where the food scene has really exploded in recent years.
-Allin mikuna! – that’s ‘bon appetit’ in the Quechua language.
+Allin mikuna! – that’s bon appétit in the Quechua language.

 Ceviche

-No trip to Peru would be complete without sampling the delights of the national dish, a fresh and vibrant mixture of white fish and crunchy vegetables such as onion, corn and celery seasoned with garlic, chilli, herbs, and lots of lime juice.
-The fish is prepared raw so it has to be super-fresh, and ceviche is often considered to be a dish best enjoyed near the coast, though you will find it throughout Peru.
 The key to this most renowned of Peruvian dishes is that the fish is chopped in such a way that the lime juice can cure it in minimal time as it all steeps together for a few minutes before serving.
 Some researchers believe that a dish similar to ceviche has been eaten in the region for two millennia, and though Peru claims it as its own, it is now found throughout much of Latin America.

 Fresh ceviche being prepared in Peru

-Lomo Saltado
+Lomo saltado

-Another dish synonymous with Peruvian cuisine, lomo saltado perfectly encapsulates the essence of Peru.
-It’s a mixture of Peruvian flavours with Chinese technique and to all intents and purposes it’s a stir fry with beef, vegetables, chilli sauce and potato fries.
-The key flavourings are the famous Peruvian aji paste – a kind of ketchup made of chillies – and for that Asian twist, a good slug of soy sauce and some fresh ginger.
-The culinary tradition created by the combination of Chinese and Peruvian flavours and traditions is known as Chifa, and lomo saltado is the epitome of this tradition, though it appears in various dishes throughout Peru.
-When a wave of Chinese immigrants arrived in Peru around the turn of the twentieth century, they brought wok cooking and flavours such as soy sauce with them, and today Chifa cuisine is hugely popular throughout Peru and beyond.
+The culinary tradition created by the combination of Chinese and Peruvian flavors and traditions is known as Chifa, and lomo saltado is the epitome of this tradition – though it appears in various dishes throughout Peru.
+When a wave of Chinese immigrants arrived in Peru around the turn of the 20th century, they brought wok cooking and flavors such as soy sauce with them, and today Chifa cuisine is hugely popular throughout Peru and beyond.

 A plate of lomo saltado which is a typical dish of Chifa cuisine in Peru

-Aji de Gallina
+Aji de gallina

 Aji de gallina is a creamy Peruvian stew